OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/recording.rst

 common interface to recorded data, regardless of format.
 Iteration coordinates are accessible by both their coordinate string descriptor, or as a standard python index.

-A CaseReader instance contains two main sets of data:  metadata for the parameters and unknowns, and data from each case.
-The metadata is accessed via the properties `parameters` and `unknowns`.
-For instance, the code

 .. testsetup:: casereader

    import os